GarrettHigh/Final-Project/SVG Graphics.md

 #### Overview

 [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics), also known as SVG images, are vector-based graphics in an XML format.

-Scalable Vector Graphics are useful in creating:

-- Fractals
-- Recursive Figures
-- Cool Images
+With this project, I had to create a scalable vector graphic in html, and decided to create a really fat frog.
+The inspiration for this topic comes from my girlfriend who really likes frogs.
+Learning how to create the graphic in html and seeing it work in the end was very satisfying.
+I had a lot of fun working on this assignment.